Double categories for adaptive quantum computation: Introduction

+A model conversion is defined using the pasting operation on labeled double port graphs and is typically specified by a collection of special \emph{gadgets} that implement the instrument associated with a label in one model using labels from another model.

+In practice, quantum computation requires the approximate implementation of arbitrary unitary maps, a property known as \emph{quantum universality} \cite{kitaev2002classical}.
+The principal computational primitive in the circuit label set $\cC$ is the $T$-gate.
+By contrast, neither MBQC nor QCM contains the $T$-gate as a primitive label.
+In MBQC, a typical adaptive operation is a measurement performed at an angle $\pm\alpha$ relative to the Pauli $X$ axis in the equatorial plane of the Bloch sphere.
+The computational resource corresponding to the $T$-gate is provided by measurements with $\alpha=\pi/4$.
+In QCM, by contrast, the computational resource is supplied through the preparation of the magic state $T\ket{+}$, obtained by rotating the $X$-eigenstate $\ket{+}$ by the angle $\pi/4$.
+In both adaptive models, classically controlled unitary corrections may be applied to ensure the deterministic implementation of the desired unitary map.
+In this way, adaptivity compensates for the probabilistic nature of quantum measurements.

-At the intersection of MBQC and QCM lies an interesting universal model known as measurement-based Pauli computation (MBPC) \cite{okay2024classical,danos2007pauli}.
-The computational power of MBQC derives from measurement angles, such as $\alpha = \pi/4$, while the power of QCM comes from preparing $X$-eigenstates rotated by angle $\alpha = \pi/4$.
-In fact, in Diagram~\ref{dia:Q-C-M}, the model conversion from the circuit model to MBQC actually lands in $\mM[\pi/4]$, where the measurement labels are restricted {to the angles $\set{0,\pm\pi/4}$}. {In MBPC, whose label set is denoted by $\pP$, the state preparations are inherited from QCM, while the entanglement structure follows that of MBQC, with measurements restricted to the Pauli $X$ and $Y$ observables (i.e., $\alpha = \pi/2$).} To ensure the deterministic implementation of unitary maps, we extend the label set to $\widetilde\pP$ by including correction boxes.
+At the intersection of MBQC and QCM lies an interesting model known as measurement-based Pauli computation (MBPC) \cite{okay2024classical,danos2007pauli}.
+In MBPC, whose label set is denoted by $\pP$, the state preparations are inherited from QCM, while the entanglement structure follows that of MBQC, with measurements restricted to the Pauli $X$ and $Y$ observables (i.e., $\alpha =0$ or $ \pi/2$).
+To ensure the deterministic implementation of unitary maps, we extend the label set to $\widetilde\pP$ by including correction boxes.
 The corresponding model conversions and instrument assignments yield the following commutative diagram:

-This completes the family of computational models considered in this paper. {More generally, one can define model conversions between any two computational models.}
+This completes the family of computational models considered in this paper.
+More generally, additional model conversions can be formulated between different pairs of these computational models.

-The final part of our paper (Section \ref{sec:power of measurement-based computation}) focuses on the interaction between the quantum and classical directions by providing a quantitative measure of computational power.
-More precisely, we use quantum non-locality and contextuality, formulated in terms of simplicial distributions \cite{sdist}, to identify those quantum operations that yield a classical computational boost.
-A typical construction of this kind, which we refer to as the {OR}-gadget \cite{anders2009computational}, employs a Greenberger--Horne--Zeilinger (GHZ) state together with $X/Y$ Pauli measurements.
-This gadget can be represented in MBPC.
-All of our computational models are restricted to generators of {affine} Boolean maps in the vertical direction, such as the XOR gate.
-However, the {OR-}gadget enables the implementation of a {Boolean function that is not affine}, namely the OR gate.
-We provide a general framework for this phenomenon by generalizing the main result of \cite{raussendorf2013contextuality}: